alkasm/matlab-template-tracking/README.md

 # Project Description

 These scripts and functions were built on MATLAB R2017a.
 The script uses the computer vision toolbox to input and output video and draw a box around Mario, but this can be removed if a license to the toolbox is not possessed and can be read, output, and drawn using the standard Matlab library.
-The project idea came from a reddit thread, which can be found here: [https://reddit.com/r/computervision/comments/69p1bj/](https://reddit.com/r/computervision/comments/69p1bj/)
+The project idea came from a reddit thread in the [r/computervision](https://reddit.com/r/computervision/) subreddit.
+You can see my subsequent text-post here: [r/computervision/comments/6aqmbo/template_tracking_super_mario/](https://reddit.com/r/computervision/comments/6aqmbo/template_tracking_super_mario/)

 # Example Outputs